-To activate Map Tips, select the menu option $View \to Map\ Tips$ or click on the $\bigvee^{Map\ Tips}$ icon.
-Map tip is a cross-session feature meaning that once activated, it stays on and apply to any set layer in any project, even in future QGIS sessions until it's toggled off.
+To activate map tips, select the menu option $View \to Show\ Map\ Tips$ or click on the Show Map Tips icon of the Attributes Toolbar.
+Map tip is a cross-session feature meaning that once activated, it stays on and apply to any layer in any project, even in future QGIS sessions until it's toggled off.